I tried to read James Joyce’s Ulysses

 - In '96 we noted Ella Fitzgerald’s passing while listening to Linda Ronstadt with our friend Marti, the blues singer.

-- My great good friend, director Guy Hamilton and I mused over the question "Will the dogs that attack Remo Williams talk?" at the sound effects spotting session for our film.
+- In '85 my great good friend, director Guy Hamilton and I mused over the question "Will the dogs that attack Remo Williams talk?" at the sound effects spotting session for our film.
 (Actually that happened on the 19th, but I noted—noded?--it because I was still reading the book and had come to "the lovely dog Garryowen that almost talked" in the "dirty chapter," chapter 13--"THE SUMMER EVENING HAD BEGUN TO FOLD THE WORLD IN ITS mysterious embrace.")

 - In '94 my younger son, Michael, discovered Playdough.

 - In '87, our little 3-legged cat, named Gerty after the girl in that same chapter 13, was hit by a car.
 My elder son, Stephen, was four months old and had a cold.

 - Last year, that same young man and I went to an Eddie Izzard show with my wife and the boy’s teacher, who spent THIS YEAR teaching him The Odyssey.

 And so it goes.
 A record of lives within a life within a book that celebrates life and means the world to me.